 “Any student can ask me anything, and I’ll help them, whether it’s offering words of encouragement, helping them study for the boards or giving advice for writing papers,” she said.
 “Ultimately, I guide them to be successful.”

 When she’s not helping shape future nurses, she’s running her own business.
 In the same year she became an academic coach, she followed her passion for intravenous insertions and started RC-NP Natural Health Services, P.C, a company that offers intravenous vitamin therapy drips for wellness, prevention, and health promotion.

 When asked what advice she had for students wanting to pursue a career in nursing, she said, “Go for it!
 It’s so rewarding on so many levels.
 People look up to you, and it’s a good feeling knowing that you’re helping people.
-As a registered nurse and/or a nurse practitioner, you can work anywhere in the world and you have so many career options.
-You can become a family nurse practitioner, a director of nursing, a neonatal nurse – the opportunities are endless.”
+As a registered nurse and/or a nurse practitioner, you can work almost anywhere in the world and you can have so many career options.
+You can become a family nurse practitioner, a director of nursing, a neonatal nurse – the opportunities seem endless.”

 Rosalind plans to continue running her own business and help Herzing nursing students achieve their career dreams while one day working toward her Doctor of Nursing Practice (DNP).